-Yearly, over 5,200 cases of female breast cancer were reported to the Georgia Comprehensive Cancer Registry.
+Yearly from 2003-2007, an average of 5,400 cases of female breast cancer were reported to the Georgia Comprehensive Cancer Registry.
 White women were more likely to be diagnosed with the disease than were black or Hispanic women.

 Yearly, over 1,000 Georgia women died from breast cancer.
 The mortality rate for black women was higher than that for white women.